JuliaData/TypedTables.jl/docs/src/man/table.md

 However, it would be of little use if the data container was inherently slow, or if using the container was subject to traps and pitfalls where performance falls of a cliff if the programmer uses an otherwise-idiomatic pattern.
 In this case, `for` loops over the rows of a `Table` are possible at the speed of hand-written code in a statically compiled language such as C, because the compiler is fully aware of the types of each column.
 Thus, users can write generic functions using a mixture of hand-written loops, calls to functions such as `map`, `filter`, `reduce`, `group` and `innerjoin`, as well as high-level interfaces provided by packages such as [*Query.jl*](https://github.com/queryverse/Query.jl) - and still obtain optimal performance.

-Finally, since `Table` is unoppinionated about the underlying array storage (and acts more as a convenient metaprogramming layer), the arrays represent each column might have rather distinct properties:
+Finally, since `Table` is unoppinionated about the underlying array storage (and acts more as a convenient metaprogramming layer), the arrays represent each column might have rather distinct properties - for example, supporting in-memory, out-of-core and distributed workloads (see the section on *Data Representation* for more details).

- * Missing values can be modelled by `missing` and by having columns of element type `Union{T, Missing}`.

- * Typical `Array`-based columns represent continugous chunks of memory, and can be [memory-mapped](https://docs.julialang.org/en/v1/stdlib/Mmap/index.html) from disk for a simple way of doing out-of-core analytics.

- * Acceleration indices can be attached to columns using the [AcceleratedArrays](https://github.com/andyferris/AcceleratedArrays.jl) package, speeding up searches and joins.

- * Some data can be stored in compressed form using [sparse arrays](https://docs.julialang.org/en/v1/stdlib/SparseArrays/index.html), [categorical arrays](http://juliadata.github.io/CategoricalArrays.jl/latest/using.html), and so-on.

- * Columns could be stored and processed on a GPU with [GPU-backed array](https://github.com/JuliaGPU/GPUArrays.jl) using [CUDA](https://github.com/JuliaGPU/CuArrays.jl), [OpenCL](https://github.com/JuliaGPU/CLArrays.jl), [ArrayFire](https://github.com/JuliaComputing/ArrayFire.jl), etc.

- * Columns might be distributed and processed in parallel over multiple machines with [DistributedArrays](https://github.com/JuliaParallel/DistributedArrays.jl) or between multiple processes with [`SharedArrays`](https://docs.julialang.org/en/v1/stdlib/SharedArrays/index.html).

- * In extreme cases, tables with a small, fixed number of rows might be most efficient represented with a [statically sized array](https://github.com/JuliaArrays/StaticArrays.jl).

-In each case, the user will be able to use much the same interface (and code) to perform their transformations.
-In the background, Julia's compiler will create specialized, performant machine code, for whichever backing array you choose.

 ## Creating `Table`s